You’re reading the English version of this content since no translation exists yet for this locale. Bu makaleyi çevirmemize yardım edin!

 The description is also used on search engine result pages.
 Let's go through an exercise to explore this

 - Go to the front page of The Mozilla Developer Network.

 - View the page's source (Right/Ctrl + click on the page, choose View Page Source from the context menu.)

 - Find the description meta tag.
 It will look something like this (although it may change over time):

-<meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
-It also documents Mozilla products, like Firefox OS.">
+<meta name="description" content="The MDN Web Docs site provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and progressive web apps.">

 - Now search for "MDN Web Docs" in your favorite search engine (We used Google.)
 You'll notice the description